With Edmond Lau and Elenna Mosoff

-This process does take courage — but with the right tools and guidance, you can do it too.
-And, in fact, if you want to lead and create the impact and influence you want — the journey starts here.
+This process of discovering your inner leader takes courage, but with the right tools and guidance, everyone can do it.
+And, in fact, if you want to find your own leadership style and create the impact and influence you want — the journey starts here.

 “Elenna and Edmond are the most dynamic duo I’ve ever met.
 I’ve seen the two of them bring large groups up to sparkling heights, then back to earth safe and sound.
 The differences between Edmond and Elenna creates room for everyone to be as they are.
 The deep trust and respect they have for each other sets a tone that fast forwards everyone to the edges of their comfort zones, then makes it safe to take that one step beyond into something new.
 If you’re looking to expand your range, this experience is for you.”

 “You’ve been on roller coasters before, but not like this.
 What’s unique about Elenna and Edmond's style is their creative genius.
 With Elenna’s theater background combined with Edmond’s technical prowess, you are guaranteed to have an experience that will amplify your growth unlike any other you’ve had before.
 You will find yourself challenged to use all your intellect and to tune your existing senses.
 Be prepared to be taken to new limits and explore uncharted territories.”